Install EL Linux via PXE and UEFI

 Disk partitions

-With UEFI systems it is required to configure a special partition:
+With UEFI systems it is required to configure a special /boot/efi partition in your Kickstart_file, see also:

 It is most convenient to configure boot partitions using reqpart:

-An example Kickstart file section about disk partitions and using reqpart may be:
+An example Kickstart_file section specifying disk partitions and using reqpart may be:

 reqpart --add-boot